sujon13/Messenger/README.md

-This is a sample chat application for browser (currently not responsive for small screen like mobile phone).
+This is a simple chat application for browser (currently not responsive for small screen like mobile phone).

  Currently only one-to-one chat is supported.

 I am still working on this project.
+Hopefully in near future I will release new version which will fix bugs and will have many new features.

 ## Live URL ##
 [EasyChat](http://messenger.sujon13.s3-website.ap-south-1.amazonaws.com/)